Midas (banking system): Offshore expansion 1990s

-In 1993 BIS Banking Systems was purchased by ACT ACT which had previously purchased Kindle Banking Systems and a handful of other banking applications.
+In 1993 BIS Banking Systems was purchased by ACT which had previously purchased Kindle Banking Systems and a handful of other banking applications.
 The organisation was fragmented with some parts of the organisation called ACT International and some labelled ACT Financial Systems.

 In 1994 ACT bought Kapiti Ltd, who owned the Equation product line.
 The IBM AS/400 based products, Equation from Kapiti and Midas from ACT/BIS were united into the Midas Kapiti International (MKI) business.
 Technical and functional comparisons between Midas and Equation followed.
 It was no surprise that Equation had zoomed past Midas in terms of core banking functionality (payments, lending, customer management, deposits, tellering), but it was something of a shock for the Midas team to see how the Midas user interface, the flat file data base and the system architecture in general had fallen behind Equation - and by implication fallen behind other competitors.
 Multiple Midas catch up projects followed to retro fit basic features like product templates, customer centric banking and application program interfaces (API's) into the aging platform.
 The federated Midas data base however was considered beyond redemption and remains fragmented and poorly documented.

 Midas has a very broad coverage of banking business areas.
 In the 70s and 80s it had provided market leading functionality in several of those areas.
 However, in the late 1990s other packaged systems within Misys and from other vendors caught up with and overtook Midas in areas like retail banking, customer and party management, work flow and most significantly treasury.
 Despite this in the early 1990s Midas maintained a leadership position or close to leadership position in terms of annual new names sales and installed base size.

-Misys International Banking Systems – decline
+Misys International Banking Systems – 2001 decline

 On 1 October 2001, Midas-Kapiti International [MKI] was renamed as Misys International Banking Systems.
 The new name formed part of an extensive re-branding exercise undertaken by the company, which also embraced sister companies MKI Frustum and the Credo Group, becoming unified under the new brand name.

-Midas had built up an impressive user base of international branch banking and treasury operations in the previous decades.
+Midas had built up a large user base of international branch banking and treasury operations in the previous decades.
 Treasury focused users in the Midas user base came under attack from cheaper Windows and Unix based systems with better coverage of the newer classes of financial instruments like derivatives.
 Although Midas had some retail functionality the Midas team underestimated the complexity of retail banking software, importance of work flow and automation resulting in the stalling of multiple Midas retail banking initiatives.
 Overall the Midas customer numbers were in decline.
 In the late 1990s Midas was the first core banking system to introduce global processing to the core banking industry but this did nothing to stop the decline.